Changing your name

 - Your original marriage or civil partnership certificate

 Otherwise, you must show ‘proof of usage’.
 To do this, submit 2 official documents showing you have been using your pre-marriage name for 2 years.
+The Passport Service does not accept deed polls to change the name on your Irish passport.

 See more information about changing the name on your passport, and the documents you need, on the Department of Foreign Affairs website.